 The following post is from Jennifer, a lifelong educator: 8 Ways to Make Practicing Math Facts More Fun

 When parents ask what they can do at home to help their children improve their math grades, here’s one of the things that I always tell them: Make sure your son or daughter has memorized all of the basic math facts!
 This includes addition, subtraction, multiplication, and division, depending on grade level.

 As the pace in school continues to accelerate, your child cannot afford to take the time to count on their fingers.
 They need to be able to use that time and energy to focus on answering the complicated problems that math curricula now include.

 Repetition is the key.
 Like it or not, going over math facts repeatedly is the way to cement them into a child’s memory.
 Here are some ways to make the process more fun:

 1. Make numbered beanbags.
 Add or multiply the numerals on the bean bags that land in a container, such as a laundry basket.

 2. Pick up an inexpensive workbook or make some review sheets.
 You fill in the answers – some right and some wrong.
 Let your child correct the paper and give you a “grade.”

 3. Purchase or make flashcards out of index cards.
-Graph the time it takes your child goes through them.
+Graph the time it takes your child to go through them.
 Set a goal to reduce the time it takes them to correct all of the problems.
 Do something special, like a half-hour late bedtime bonus, to celebrate when your child meets that goal.

 4. Borrow a set of dice from another game.
 Roll the dice, then add or multiply the numbers.
 Record your score.
 The first person to get to a pre-determined number, like 50 or 100, wins.